 - A 10% penalty per day will be applied to late assignments.
-A late submission on the due date also results in a 10% deduction. - Assignments will not be accepted if handed in more than a week after the due date (unless specified differently). - Quizzes cannot be taken past the deadline - Online discussions cannot be completed past the deadline. - Exceptions to the late policy are only allowed per university policy.
+A late submission on the due date also results in a 10% deduction.
+Students need to submit a late assignment as an attachment in a Canvas e-mail to the instructor.
+Do not attach it as a note to the submission platform. - Assignments will not be accepted if handed in more than a week after the due date (unless specified differently). - Students may request an extension to submitting a home assignment for a justified reason, but need to do so before the submission deadline. - Quizzes cannot be taken past the deadline - Online discussions cannot be completed past the deadline. - Exceptions to the late policy are only allowed per university policy.